hminh2027/hminh2027/README.md

 <h2 align="center">🎓 Something about me 🎓</h2>
 <br>

-- 🌱 I’m currently a NodeJS Fresher at FPT Software
 - 🥅 2023 Goals: Gain work experience and improve problem-solving skills
 - 💬 Always open to talking about tech-related-stuff or learning new technology
 - ⚡ Fun fact: I am a music addict and have a passion for guitar